The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: Proof of

-Let $C$ denote the $S$-valued, $|W| \times |W|$-matrix with entries given by the coefficients of the elements $Z_w^* Y_v^*$, for $w\in W^L$ and $v\in W_L$, in terms of the basis $\{\, Y_z^*\mid z\in W\,\}$.
-To show that $\{\, Z_w^* Y_v^*\mid w\in W^L,\, v\in W_L\,\}$ spans $\bfD^*$, it is enough to show that the $C$ is invertible.
+To show that $\{\, Z_w^* Y_v^*\mid w\in W^L,\, v\in W_L\,\}$ spans $\bfD^*$, it is enough to show that $C$ is invertible.
 In turn, the matrix $C$ is invertible if its determinant is a unit in $S$.
 Using the identification of $S$ with a ring of formal power series given by the isomorphism $\tau$ in \cref{ssec:S+}, it suffices to show (1) that $C$ is upper triangular mod $S_+$, in which case every entry in the usual expansion of $\det C$ as a sum of products will lie in $S_+$, with the possible exception of the product of the diagonal entries, and (2) that the diagonal entries all lie in $1+S_+$.
 Therefore, $\det C \in 1+S_+$, and so is a unit in $S$.
 After some preliminary results, assertions (1) and (2) are proved in \cref{pro:u} and \cref{pro:d}, respectively.
 An example of the matrix $C$ is given in \cref{ssec:exa1}.